iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___20.0.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.ascent.phr 1 reviews"/>
 </p>

 > Really bad app, I decided to register as a new user and it didn't allow me saying that I already have an account.
 I have never used it before so no chance they've got my information.
 Also when I tried to log in afterwards it didn't work showing values like 'unidentified' and 'object [Object]'.
-I would contact support but not knowing what the app can do (as a new user), makes me feel this is pointless.<br> :date: __2021-07-18 13:28:30__
+I would contact support but not knowing what the app can do (as a new user), makes me feel this is pointless.<br> :date: __2021-07-22 15:35:19__

+> Very bad app<br> :date: __2021-07-20 19:38:16__

+> Done the latest update only to get a blank screen yet again .<br> :date: __2021-07-20 13:17:41__

 > I log in using fingerprint it gives me a welcome screen and asks what I would like to be called and my sex at birth why?
 Then when I try to access services it asks me to log in yet again.<br> :date: __2021-07-18 11:31:22__